rudivs/Flora-of-Southern-Africa/Thymelaeaceae/Lasiosiphon.md

 By The Associated pubescent all beautifully silky - shining, the leaves and flowers of the short form of easily finding .
 Branches scattered, thin , young men ap packed subsericea whitish leaves scars scarcely prominent, internodes usually 3-5 lines . long.
 The leaves are sparse , rarely approximate five - subopposite open . semipatula , sessile vol. subsessile , flat, subtriplinervia , sometimes acuminate , pale yellowish- green, the underside white can be all things ( especially the younger ones ) beautifully silky- shining, as well as the size of the rest of Involucral than the form of the like.
 The chapters on the end sessile , flowers 7-8 lines . long, envelope and placed fifth .
 Param longer , however .
 G. cuneate .

 ---
-a much-branched shrub; branches at first densely adpressed-silky, leaf-scars small; leaves alternate, lanceolate or oblanceolate, acute, up to nearly 12 lin. long and 3 lin. wide, densely clothed with adpressed silvery silky hairs; involucral leaves scarcely wider than the cauline; flowers in terminal sessile heads; calyx 8 lin. long, subcylindrical slightly inflated above, densely silky outside, hairs longer in the lower part; lobes oblong, obtuse, 2 1/2 lin. long, 2/3 lin. wide, rather thick, yellow (Wood); petals 1/2 lin. long, ovate, membranous; anthers oblong, obtuse, 1/2 lin. long; ovary oblong, compressed, glabrous; style as long as the calyx-tube; stigma capitate.
+a much-branched shrub; branches at first densely adpressed-silky, leaf-scars small; leaves alternate, lanceolate or oblanceolate, acute, up to nearly 14 mm long and 6 mm wide, densely clothed with adpressed silvery silky hairs; involucral leaves scarcely wider than the cauline; flowers in terminal sessile heads; calyx 16 mm long, subcylindrical slightly inflated above, densely silky outside, hairs longer in the lower part; lobes oblong, obtuse, 5 mm long, 1.5 mm wide, rather thick, yellow (Wood); petals 4 mm long, ovate, membranous; anthers oblong, obtuse, 1 mm long; ovary oblong, compressed, glabrous; style as long as the calyx-tube; stigma capitate.

 Source: [Flora Capensis](http://plants.jstor.org/flora/floc013136?s=t) entry for *Lasiosiphon splendens* Endl.